triton-inference-server/vllm_backend/docs/additional_outputs.md

 for more details on the log probabilities.

 To enable, set `return_logprobs` input tensor to `True`.
-The log probabilities will be sent on the `logprobs` output tensor as JSON.
+The log probabilities will be sent on the `logprobs` output tensor as a serialized JSON string.

 ### Number of Input Tokens